SwaneyT/novel-image-based-authentication-systems/README.md

 The single-image password takes an image input instead of a string input.
 The image is then dissected server-side for its key features, formed into a long string, hashed for a uniform length, and then transferred to the database server to be hashed again.

 The authentication system is experimental; thus testing and caution are advised.

+SETUP:
+An SQL database must be created in order for this to work, on the web server of your choice.
+In the example, a database with name "master-database" with table "login_table" and rows "id, username, password" were used.
+Copying these details will result in the database and code working immediately.